Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Preliminary and notations

 \item \textbf{Leibniz rule:} for any $f$ and $g$ in $D(\bm{\Delta})\cap L^{\infty}$ such that $g$ is continuous and $\bm{\Delta}g$ is absolutely continuous with respect to $m$, then $fg$ is in $D(\bm{\Delta})$ and

-\end{enumerate} \end{lemma} As $L^2$-lower semicontinuity and convexity of Cheeger energy, the heat semigroup $P_tf$ is defined as the gradient flow in $L^2$ of Cheeger energy starting from $f\in L^2$ based on classical Brezis\--Komura theory, which provides the existence and uniqueness results.
+\end{enumerate} \end{lemma} By the $L^2$-lower semicontinuity and convexity of the Cheeger energy, the heat semigroup $P_tf$ is defined as the gradient flow in $L^2$ of the Cheeger energy starting from $f\in L^2$ based on the classical Brezis\--Komura theory, which provides the existence and uniqueness results.
 Moreover, for any $f\in L^2$, it holds that $t\mapsto P_t f$ is locally absolutely continuous on $(0,\infty)$ and $P_tf$ is in $D(\Delta)$ for all $t>0$ and

-Under the further assumption that $(X,d,m)$ is infinitesimally Hilbertian, the heat semigroup $P_t$ is linear, strongly continuous, contraction and order-preserving in $L^2$.
-Moreover, $P_t$ can be extended into a linear, mass preserving and strongly continuous operator in $L^p$ for any $1\leq p<\infty$, see \citep{ambrosio2014calculus} and futher results therein.
+Under the further assumption that $(X,d,m)$ is infinitesimally Hilbertian, the heat semigroup $P_t$ is linear, strongly continuous, contractive and order-preserving in $L^2$.
+Moreover, $P_t$ can be extended into a linear, mass preserving and strongly continuous operator in $L^p$ for any $1\leq p<\infty$, see \citep{ambrosio2014calculus} and further results therein.

-Finally we adapt the above mentioned definition and results when restricted to balls $\Omega:=B(x,R)\subseteq X$ to which we refer to \citep[Section 2.3]{zhang2016local} for a detailed presentation.
-It follows the same approach up to the following subtle fact that one needs to pay attention to the boundary as follows: We denote by $\text{Lip}_c(\Omega)$ the space of Lipschitz functions on $\Omega$ with compact support in $\Omega$.
-For $f$ in $\text{Lip}_{loc}(\Omega)$, we define the $W^{1,2}(\Omega)$-norm as